pachyderm/docs/content/2.2.x/enterprise/auth/authentication/idp-dex.md

+---
+# metadata #
-# Pachyderm Integration with Identity Providers
+title: Pachyderm Integration with Identity Providers
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 !!!
 Note
     - Return to our [Enterprise landing page](https://docs.pachyderm.com/latest/enterprise/) if you do not have an enterprise key.